CaptchaSamurai/Math-Unicode-keyboard-overlay-Linux-XKB/README.md

 Changes will apply immediately.

 ## Quickly move between keyboards
+To move quickly between layouts assign keyboard shortcut (Settings → Keyboard Shortcus) to the following command:

 ```
 setxkbmap -layout <name of a keyboard layout, like "mth" or "us">
 ```

-To move quickly between layouts you can assign keyboard shortcut to "setxkbmap -layout mth" command.
-Simply go to: Settings → Keyboard Shortcus.

 You can also change your keyboard layout in the System Settings.